phorton1/base-apps-gitMUI/docs/status.md

 repos that need stashing if that's what the user desires.

-A Pull is allowed even if the repo is not explicitly {BEHIND}, in case the github events are not updated, which can take a minute or more on github.
+A Pull is allowed even if the repo is not explicitly {BEHIND}, in case the gitHub events are not updated, which can take a minute or more on gitHub.

 gitPull() uses the same Progress dialog and callbacks as gitPush().